-Dr. Heyl G. Tebo, former chair of the Department of Anatomical Sciences at The University of Texas School of Dentistry at Houston, established an endowment for the purpose of supporting scholarships to be awarded to dentists who are pursuing advanced education (postgraduate/graduate) training.
+Dr. Heyl G. Tebo, former chair of the Department of Anatomical Sciences (now referred to as the Department of Diagnostic and Biomedical Sciences) at UTSD, established an endowment for the purpose of supporting scholarships to be awarded to dentists who are pursuing advanced education (postgraduate/graduate) training.
 The scholarships are named in honor of Dr. Tebo and are awarded for one year.